stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 Our chat server has a state represented by the *ClientPortMap* type which may be updated by a handler whenever this matches a specific message.
 Thus, besides matching specific messages, handlers also get access to the current state of the server which they can update according to the flow of the application.
-In our case, one of the handlers which must update the state of the application is the one in charge of registering the clients which connect to the chat server:
+In our case, one of the handlers which must update the state of the application is the one in charge of registering the clients who connect to the chat server:

 ```Haskell